-Interviews: Will be held in August
+Interviews: Will be held March - July

 Offer Date: In concordance with NASS common offer date

-Fellowship Program Directors: Chi-Tsai Tang, MD; Heidi Prather, DO
+Fellowship Program Directors: Chi-Tsai Tang, MD

 The Washington University Physical Medicine and Rehabilitation (PM&R) Interventional Spine and Musculoskeletal Fellowship is a North American Spine Society (NASS) recognized fellowship that offers comprehensive training in musculoskeletal medicine.
 It offers the unique opportunity to train at a tertiary academic center and learn the gamut of musculoskeletal medicine from experts in the field PM&R, orthopedics, and neurosurgery.
 The fellowship allows exposure to a wide variety of patients including those with acute sports injuries as well as those with chronic low back and neck pain.
 You will learn to evaluate and conservatively treat all different types of musculoskeletal complaints, and learn the indications for surgical referral.
 You will be in an attending physician’s clinic most times, but will also have the opportunity to independently manage patients with attending oversight.
 You will be taught by leaders in the field of PM&R, all with board certifications in sports medicine, pain medicine, or both.
 You will learn to perform various fluoroscopic guided injections, as well as ultrasound guided injections, and have the opportunity to continue performing EMGs.